The Impact of Self-Management Skills in Elementary Classrooms

 Master of Science in Curriculum & Instruction

-The purpose of this study is to examine the impact of lessons and activities on self-management skills to elementary students ranging from the ages of nine to ten years old.
-Involved in this study, there will be seventeen fourth grade students completing short lessons and activities on self-management skills two times a week.
-Each lesson and activity will take a total of about twenty minutes.
-Before beginning the study, students will take a self-assessment survey regarding their self-management skills in class.
-The self-management survey will include how well students believe they are able to successfully regulate their emotions, thoughts, and behaviors in different situations.
-Students will take the same survey at the conclusion of the study to determine if they felt their self-management skills have improved throughout the course of the study.
-Student’s self-management skills will be observed and recorded during self-management activities, as well as throughout the school day.
-I predict that at the end of this study, students' abilities to regulate their emotions, thoughts and behaviors in different situations will improve.
+The purpose of this study was to examine the impact of lessons and activities on self-management skills to lower elementary students ranging from ages 5 to 9 years old.
+Involved in this study, there were 20 kindergarten students and 20 third grade students who completed short lessons and activities on self-management skills two times a week.
+Before beginning the study, the students completed a self-assessment survey regarding their self-management skills in class.
+Students also completed the same survey at the conclusion of the study to determine if they felt their self-management skills improved throughout the course of the study.
+Students’ self-management skills were observed and recorded during the self-management activities, as well as throughout the school day.
+Through extensive teaching of self-management lessons, students were able to demonstrate their ability to manage their emotions and academics in the classroom using various strategies.

-Strand, Kailee, "The Impact of Self-Management Skills in Elementary Classrooms" (2020).
+Clark, Erica and Sorum, Mackinzie, "The Impact of Self-Management Skills in Elementary Classrooms" (2021).
 Dissertations, Theses, and Projects.
-465.
+520.